 Variegated Water Celery aka water parsley, Java waterdropwort, Japanese parsley, Chinese celery etc (Oenanthe javanica - flamingo) is a perennial vegetable that is under utilised and strangely uncommon.
 Extremely prolific and simple to grow.
 Can be grown in the vegetable garden or as an emergent water plant.
 Smells and tastes a lot like celery, add at the end of cooking or much of the taste disappears $4 per small plant

 Houttuynia cordata) also known as dokudami, 'poison blocking plant', lizard tail, heartleaf, fishwort, bishop's weed, and a bunch of other names.
 This amazing edible herb is used commonly in Vietnamese cooking, herbal tea, as well as a host of different traditional medicines.
 It tastes like fish sauce.
 I am selling small plants of the more vigorous green form (the variegated version is known as chameleon plant and is prettier and far less vigorous).
 This plant can become invasive if planted in the garden so please restrict it to growing in a pot.
-This plant has nice flowers but I am told it does not set viable seed $6 per small plant
+This plant has nice white flowers but I am told it does not set viable seed $6 per small plant

 Ornamental - non-edible plants